JesseHoekema/ascii-os/README.md

 # this is an beta!!
+V1.0
+updates Weekly Or Monthly
 ## how to run it

 Step 1: Open A Terminal